laytan/odin-http/README.md

 ## Dependencies

 The *client* package depends on OpenSSL for making HTTPS requests.

-This repository contains a copy of these libraries for ease of use on Windows and Darwin.
+This repository contains a copy of these libraries for ease of use on Windows.

-For Linux, most distros come with OpenSSL, if not you can install it by doing something like this:
+For Linux, most distros come with OpenSSL, if not you can install it with a package manager, usually under `libssl3`.
-- `sudo apt-get install openssl libssl-dev`
-- `apk add openssl openssl-libs-static`

 ## Performance